KatyKasmai/ExponentialEdu/README.md

 2. Students should have regularly scheduled access to a makerspace where they can ideate, prototype and build against their research and other skills and knowledge they learn (see Appendix: Makerspace).
 3. Students are guided on how to work in high-impact teams and how to be an effective team member (see Appendix: High-Impact Teams).

+## Implementation
+**Uncover a problem**: At the start of each year, children from 1st grade through 12th grade are encouraged to think about problems in our world that they care about.
+This process may require several sessions of exploring in the classroom some of humanity's most difficult challenges, and then asking students to do some research at home with a parent or other trusted adult to dig more deeply in order to uncover the student’s passion.

+**Ideate solutions**: Once the student has selected a problem area that they care about, the teacher guides the students through a Moonshot Sprint that will help them ideate and discover potential 10x solutions individually.
+Students that are working on related problem areas should be encouraged (but not forced) to collaborate and work on a project together.

+**Select a 10x project path**: The Moonshot Sprint will guide students in ensuring that their problem solution and project are at a 10x level.
+Once a final project vision is established, teachers guide the students into breaking the problem down into milestones and an initial pilot.
+The pilot version is what the student will spend the rest of the academic year prototyping.

 ## Appendix: Moonshot Sprint
 *details to follow*